henrik-ch/nix-flake-example/README.md

 be greeted by a welcome message and then enter a [Bash] shell with a `bash-5.1$` prompt.

+To exit the nix shell you can either type exit or press ctrl-d.

 This dev environment provides several tools:

 - [Node.js]